EchoJuliet-01/jsmapper/README.md

 ### Summary

-The jsmapper is a script that's intended to run on Linux (including the Raspberry Pi) that analyzes the log files produced by JS8Call, and produces two CSV files suitable for importing into Google Maps to visualize the distribution of exercise participants, along with their most recently reported INFO and STATUS messages.
+jsmapper is a script that's intended to run on Linux (including the Raspberry Pi) that analyzes the log files produced by JS8Call, and produces two CSV files suitable for importing into Google Maps to visualize the distribution of exercise participants, along with their most recently reported INFO and STATUS messages.